 So far you have learnt about the physical buttons on the side of your iPhone.
 However there is another type of button which can appear on the screen.
 You can't feel it, but it is there nevertheless.
-When a button appears on the screen in this way, it is called a virtual button.
+When a button appears on the screen in this way, it is called a Virtual Button.

-The last announcement made by Voiceover before you lifted your finger should have been "Press Home to Unlock, button", which means that the Current or Focused Item is a virtual button containing the text, "Press Home to unlock".
+The last announcement made by Voiceover before you lifted your finger should have been either "Torch, off button" or "Camera, button", which means that the Current or Focused Item is a virtual button containing the text, "Torch" or "Camera", depending on which button you last touched.